ujhhhhhhh/skibidi-hub-REAL/replit.md

 ## Overview

 This is a Flask-based community hub application themed around internet memes and "brainrot" culture.
-It's a social media-style platform where users can create posts with text content and file uploads, displaying them in a chronological feed.
-The application uses a simple JSON file-based storage system for posts and includes a file upload system for media attachments.
+It's a social media-style platform where users can create posts with text content and file uploads, displaying them in a chronological feed with full social interaction features.
+The application uses a simple JSON file-based storage system for posts, comments, likes, and special halls of fame/shame content.
+Features include pagination, search functionality, like/comment systems, and owner-curated hall of fame/shame sections.

 ## System Architecture